Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >But if you move through that section slowly, it's like... gonna be 10 minutes of nothing.

 **Nemin:**
-I see, so it was to keep up the pacing
+I see, so it was to keep up the pacing.

 > **David Fried:**
 >Yeah definitely.